NaokiAkai/als_ros/README.md

 - Misalignment recognition using Markov random fields with fully connected latent variables [4],
 - Quick re-localization based on fusion of pose tracking and global localization via the importance sampling [5].

-These details can be seen at [Reliable Monte Carlo Localization for Mobile Robots (arXiv preprint)](http://).
+These details can be seen at [Reliable Monte Carlo Localization for Mobile Robots (arXiv preprint)](https://arxiv.org/abs/2205.04769).

+[Demonstration video](https://www.youtube.com/watch?v=wsoXvUgJvWk) showing comparison of als_ros with ROS amcl.